jehboyes/finance_manager/README.md

 # Finance Manager
 Managing HEI forecasting and budget setting data.

-This python command-line app is desinged to be used by system admin to maintain and run a forecasting and budget setting system.
+This python command-line app is designed to be used by system admin to maintain and run a forecasting and budget setting system.
 End-users use a Power App to actually interface.

 ## Data ##